isaul32/ckeditor5-math/README.md

 # CKEditor 5 mathematical feature

-This is the best* TeX-based mathematical plugin for CKEditor 5.
+This is TeX-based mathematical plugin for CKEditor 5.
 You can use it to insert, edit and view mathematical equations and formulas.
 This plugin supports MathJax, KaTeX and custom typesetting engines.

 ## Table of contents
 - [Features](#features)